bairdb01/GameBoy-emu/README.md

     }
 }
 ```
-### Opcodes
+### GameBoy.Opcodes
 This will probably be one of the most time consuming parts and can be quite tedious.
 Don't make it any more tedious than you have too!
 A lot of the functions perform similar actions, so it would be smart to keep things modular.

 ### Understanding the bootrom
 It took me longer than I it should've to understand the Bootrom and how it is stored in the GameBoy's memory.
 Simply put, the opcode is first stored in memory followed by any of the required arguments.
 E.g. The first instruction (LD SP,$FFFE) takes up 3 bytes of memory ($31 $FF $FE).
 This is because LD SP,nn is an instruction which can be compressed into a single byte known as the opcode ($31).
 The following two bytes ($FF and $FE) are then used by the LD instruction and loaded into the SP register.

 ### The CB prefixed opcode
-The CB prefix notifies the CPU that there will be an additonal byte which must be read (uninterruptable).
+The CB prefix notifies the GameBoy.CPU that there will be an additonal byte which must be read (uninterruptable).
 These two bytes form the opcode for the instruction.
 Two opcode lists is a solution.
 One for standard codes and another for CB-prefixed codes.
 Use second byte as index to the CB-code array.

+### How to modify register values if they are primitive data types? (ints, bytes, shorts, etc. are pass by value in Java)
+The use of functional interface and lambda to store instructions in a variable allows for more than just one instruction to be performed.
+I simply return the value the register/memory should be and assign it in the same lambda.
+Of course this means that I need to return the proper values from each method.

 ## Resources: